Cleaner production: Overview

 The concept was developed during the preparation of the Rio Summit as a programme of UNEP (United Nations Environmental Programme) and UNIDO (United Nations Industrial Development Organization) under the leadership of Jacqueline Aloisi de Larderel, the former Assistant Executive Director of UNEP.
 The programme was meant to reduce the environmental impact of industry.
-It built on ideas used by 3M in its 3P programme (pollution prevention pays).
+It built on ideas used by the company 3M in its 3P programme (pollution prevention pays).
 It has found more international support than all other comparable programmes.
 The programme idea was described "...to assist developing nations in leapfrogging from pollution to less pollution, using available technologies".
 Starting from the simple idea to produce with less waste Cleaner Production was developed into a concept to increase the resource efficiency of production in general.
 UNIDO has been operating National Cleaner Production Centers and Programmes (NCPCs/NCPPs) with centres in Latin America, Africa, Asia and Europe.

+Cleaner production is endorsed by UNEP's International Declaration on Cleaner Production, "a voluntary and public statement of commitment to the practice and promotion of Cleaner Production".
+Implementing guidelines for cleaner production were published by UNEP in 2001.

 In the US, the term pollution prevention is more commonly used for cleaner production.